hamzaiqbal35/ApexcifyTechnologys_Multi-Vendor-eCommerce-Platform/README.md

 ## Support

-For issues and questions, please open an issue in the repository.
+For issues and questions, please open an issue in the repository